-The area of the Middle Fork Feather River to be included in Feather River Canyons National Monument is yet to be determined.
-Only a quarter mile on either side of the Middle Fork Feather is protected under the Wild & Scenic Rivers Act.
+Only a quarter-mile on either side of the Middle Fork Feather is protected under the Wild & Scenic Rivers Act.
 This leaves the rest of the watershed and the tributaries of the Middle Fork vulnerable to water diversion and development, such as large-scale mining, road-building, and commercial logging.
+Tributaries to the Middle Fork of the Feather River proposed to be protected in Feather River Canyons National Monument include: Frazier, Jamison, Little Jamison, Dixon, Nelson, West Branch Nelson, East Branch Nelson, Onion Valley, Bear Creek, Little North Fork, South Branch Middle Fork, and Fall River.

-There are a dozen tributaries to the Middle Fork that are proposed to be protected in Feather River Canyons National Monument, such as Nelson Creek, Jamison Creek, and Fall River.
-Including these waterways in the national monument will keep them free-flowing and protect their watersheds.
+Including 150 miles of Eligible Wild & Scenic Rivers in Feather River Canyons National Monument will keep them free-flowing and protect their watersheds.